13 14 As A Decimal

 Understanding Repeating Decimals

 The result of converting 13/14 to a decimal is a repeating decimal, also known as a recurring decimal.
-This means that the digits in the decimal part repeat in a specific pattern infinitely.
-In the case of 13/14, the repeating pattern is 92857.
+Practically speaking, this means that the digits in the decimal part repeat in a specific pattern infinitely.
+But in the case of 13/14, the repeating pattern is 92857.
 Understanding repeating decimals is crucial for accurately representing fractions in decimal form.

 Terminating vs. Repeating Decimals